In this guide, discover our top three tips for successful ATEX product design

 2. Be absolutely clear on standards

-It’s essential from the outset that you know exactly which standards you need to meet.
+From the outset, you must know exactly which standards you need to meet.
 ATEX consists of several different classes and standards, with some harder than others.

 Do not attempt to bite off more than you need to chew; avoid going for something harder than you need to achieve.
 Determine both your target gas group and zone before starting your design.